Proposed Israeli annexation of the West Bank: Annexation of Area C

-The West Bank is divided into Area A, Area B, and Area C. Area C contains 60% of the West Bank's area and all Israeli settlements.
-According to OCHA there are about 300,000 Palestinians in Area C (B'tselem estimates between 180,000 and 300,000) compared to some 2.8 million in Areas A and B. The Jewish Home party's official position is in support of annexing Area C alone, although some of its MKs support annexation of the entire West Bank.
+The West Bank is divided into Area A, B, and C. Area C contains 60% of the West Bank's land area and all Israeli settlements.
+As of 2013, OCHA estimated that approximately 300,000 Palestinians lived in Area C, compared to an estimated 2.8 million residing in Areas A and B as of 2019.
+The Jewish Home party's official position is in support of annexing Area C alone, although some of its MKs support annexation of the entire West Bank.
 Leading up to the April 2019 elections, the New Right party, led by Naftali Bennett, Israeli foreign minister and Ayelet Shaked, justice minister, advocated for the unilateral annexation of Area C. Bennett estimates that his plan would involve offering Israeli citizenship to some 80,000 Palestinians living in Area C, which contradicts the UN estimate of 297,000 Palestinians in Area C.

 Annexation of the entire West Bank

 Caroline Glick, a New Right candidate in the April 2019 Knesset elections, supports annexation of the entire West Bank.
 Glick supports an application process for Israeli citizenship to Palestinians living in annexed areas, and anticipates that not all Palestinians would desire Israeli citizenship or be eligible.